Spain says vaccine patent waiver is the way forward but not enough for poor countries

-EuropeSpain says vaccine patent waiver is the way forward but not enough for poor countries

-Spain's government said on Thursday a U.S. proposal to waive patents on coronavirus vaccines signals the "way forward" but will not be enough to guarantee supplies to developing countries. read more
+MADRID, May 6 (Reuters) - Spain’s government said on Thursday a U.S. proposal to waive patents on coronavirus vaccines signals the “way forward” but will not be enough to guarantee supplies to developing countries.

 Our Standards: The Thomson Reuters Trust Principles.